ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint.
 This has additional implications:
-New CCs MUST evaluate the potential harm to other flows when the multiple paths share a common congested bottleneck
+Authors of proposed congestion control algorithms MUST evaluate the potential harm to other flows when the multiple paths share a common congested bottleneck
 (or share resources that are coupled between different paths, such as an overall capacity limit), and SHOULD consider the potential for harm to other flows.
-Synchronisation of CC mechanisms (e.g., where multiple flows change their behaviour on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.
+Synchronisation of congestion control mechanisms (e.g., where multiple flows change their behaviour on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.